mattmilburn/strapi-plugin-preview-button/README.md

 * Customize which content types should use the preview button.
 * Customize endpoints for draft and published URLs.
 * Map custom values from an entry's data into preview URLs.
+* Include icons for preview and copy link functions in list view.
 * Supports collection and single types.

 ## <a id="installation"></a>💎 Installation